theabhishekar/Abhi.fly/README.md

 # 3D Plane Combat Simulator

-A multiplayer 3D plane combat simulator built with Three.js and WebSockets.
+A multiplayer 3D plane combat simulator built with Three.js and WebSockets, with Streamlit integration for public URL access.

 ## Features